AdobeDocs/analytics-platform.en/help/use-cases/call-center.md

 ---
-title: Call center use case
+title: Import call center and web data
-description: Learn how to create a dashboard that links call center and website data.
+description: Learn how to create a dataset that links call center and website data.
 ---

-# Import call center and web data into CJA
+# Import call center and web data

-Introduction
+Customer Journey Analytics provides the valuable and robust capability to combine datasets from different sources into a single Workspace project.
+One challenge frequently encountered is the ability to reliably match up visitor data that use different identifiers.
+Use this guide to understand how your organization can stitch data from your website to data that originates from your call center.

 ## Prerequisites

-- Must have a common ID between both platforms.
-Could be a customer ID, or hashed email address or something.
-Bottom line is they need to be shared between platforms.
-- need CJA and platform
+* The most important component to combining these two sets of data is a common identifier between each source of data.
+Examples include a customer ID, a hashed email, login username, or phone number.
+* Access to both Adobe Experience Platform and Customer Journey Analytics
-- Might need to do some data cleansing. call center data might be messy. expose the points of interest before getting it into platform.
+* Adobe recommends performing some basic data cleansing on your call center data prior to importing it into Platform.
-- Excellent columns to have: date/time when call occurred, call reason, call center id, call center agent id, duration of call, outcome of call, (if possible) cost of call
-- For any event, it must be a numeric value.
-You can't currently create an event based on the presence of a value in a column. might be fixed later, talk to trevor.
+* Recommended call center columns include:
+  * The date/time when the call started
+  * Call reason
+  * Call center ID
+  * Call center agent ID
+  * Duration of call
+  * Outcome of call
+  * Cost of call (if available)

 ## Import web and call center data into Platform

-Link to platfrom docs on importing data into platform

-Make sure they understand schema and XDM.
-Make sure both have person ID columns declared.

-## Re-key customer ID's (or use field-based stitching when it comes out)

-Use query service to load the data, query the two person ID columns, and spit out a new version of both datasets with a stitched ID.
-Create a new combined dataset with the stitched column.
-Talk to Trevor about the specific query that is used.

-Ooooooorrrrr use field based stitching when it comes out
+Begin importing data into Adobe Experience Platform.
+See [Create a schema](https://docs.adobe.com/content/help/en/experience-platform/xdm/tutorials/create-schema-ui.html) and [Ingest data](https://docs.adobe.com/content/help/en/experience-platform/ingestion/home.html) in the Adobe Experience Platform documentation.
+Make sure that the person ID for both web and call center data are similarly formatted.

+## Stitch the person ID's together

+Once you have successfully imported your web and call center data into Platform, you can stitch the identifiers together using Cross-channel Analytics.
+See [Cross-channel Analytics overview](/help/connections/cca/overview.md) for steps to enable CCA for these two datasets.

-## Create a connection
+## Create a connection in CJA

-Link to CJA docs on creating a connection.
-Make sure that they both use the same person ID.
+If CCA is set up correctly, a new stitched dataset is available for you to use.
+[Create a connection](/help/connections/create-connection.md) using this stitched dataset.

 ## Create a data view

-Link to docs on creating a data view.
+After creating a connection, you can [Create a data view](/help/data-views/create-dataview.md) for use in Analysis Workspace.

 ## Create visualizations